marked-gil/goodwill-events/README.md

 ### SCOPE

 #### **Planned Features**
+The following are the User Stories that guided the creation of the features of this project:

 * User Story #10: [**Initial Dependencies Installation**](https://github.com/marked-gil/goodwill-events/issues/10)
     > As a Developer, I want the significant dependencies installed first so that I can focus on the functionalities of the site later on.